Back to the top

 Tournament Rules

-For online, to solve the problems you will need a working internet connection as the tournament is online this year.
+To solve the problems you will need a working and stable internet connection.

 All online exams will be proctored over video call - anyone who is unaccounted for in the proctored sessions will be disqualified.